noxdafox/rabbitmq-message-deduplication/README.md

 Earlier RabbitMQ versions are supported by 0.6.2.

+### Upgrading to RabbitMQ 4.3.0

+When upgrading to RabbitMQ 4.3.0, make sure to temporarily disable the plugin during the upgrade.
+Otherwise, the upgrade process will remove the supporting deduplication caches rendering exchanges and queue nonfunctional.

 ## Exchange level deduplication

 The exchange type `x-message-deduplication` allows to filter message duplicates before any routing rule is applied.